BrianSturgis/Mr.-Robogers-Neighbohood/README.md

 ## Description

-I have pasted from the project detail just to trap the information all in one place.

 This project requires this application to take a number from a user and return a range of numbers from 0 to the user inputted number with the following exceptions: